Leya-LI/Financial-RAG-Analysis/README.md

 ## Overview

-Financial-RAG-Analysis is a financial sector question-answering project that utilizes 10-K filings, Langchain, and Milvus to provide stakeholders with quick and accurate information retrieval and summarization from complex financial documents.
+Financial-RAG-Analysis is a financial question-answering project that utilizes 10-K filings, Langchain, and Milvus to provide stakeholders with quick and accurate information retrieval and summarization from complex financial documents.

 ## Features